 When selling, a 5% real estate agent’s commission is standard.

 There is no landlord-tenant law in Vanuatu.
 So landlord and tenant relations are governed entirely by the contract and can be freely agreed upon.

 Volcanoes, Hurricanes and the Economy

 Vanuatu, an archipelago of approximately 83 islands, is situated in the South-Western Pacific Ocean.
 Since independence in 1980, Vanuatu’s local tourism industry has flourished, providing experiences not found elsewhere in the world.

 The Pentecost Land Dive and the Toka Ceremony on Tanna island draw visitors from all over the world.
 Scuba diving is important.
-Vanuatu also has a significant offshore financial center.
+Vanuatu also has a significant offshore financial centre.

 However, real GDP per capita had been stagnant through the 80s and 90s, with changes from the membership to the World Trade Organization 156th membership, infrastructure development is now booming.
 About three-quarters of the country’s population of approximately 280,000 live in rural areas and practice subsistence agriculture, and their numbers are fast-growing.

 Most of Vanuatu’s 83 islands are inhabited.
-Some have active volcanoes; others are covered by tropical rainforests.
+Some have active volcanoes; tropical rainforests cover others.
 The climate varies considerably from tropical to subtropical according to exposure to trade winds and elevation.